This page was most recently updated on May 8th, 2025

 1. The official name of the celebration shall be the “Investiture Ceremony of the United Court of the Pikes Peak Empire.”

-2. All members of the Imperial Court selected by the Emperor and/or Empress and appointed by this date shall be formally recognized with their appropriate titles at this ceremony.
-Each line titled member, at this time, must be an active member of the Corporation as per Article IV, Section 4.01A.
+2. All members of the Imperial Court selected by the reigning monarchs and appointed by this date shall be formally recognized with their appropriate titles at this ceremony.
+At this time, each line-titled member must be an active member of the Corporation as per Article IV, Section 4.01A.
 [Amended 02/28/2010, General Membership Meeting.]
 [See Proclamation by Emperor IX, Bob Steinborn.]

-3. The Investiture Ceremony shall take place no later than forty-five (45) days after the coronation of Emperor and Empress.
+3. The Investiture Ceremony shall take place no later than forty-five (45) days after the coronation of the monarchs.

-The reigning Prince and Princess Royal shall have an annual state function known as the Prince and Princess Royal Ball”, which is to be held no more than ninety (90) days and no less than forty-five (45) days prior to the Coronation Ball.
-The “Prince and Princess Royal Ball” is the responsibility of the reigning Prince and Princess Royal and they shall submit for approval to the Board of Advisors copies of their proposal and budget for their Ball.
+The reigning Prince, Princess, and/or Princex/Princet Royal shall have an annual state function known as the “PR Ball” which is to be held no more than ninety (90) days and no less than forty-five (45) days before the Coronation Ball.
+The “PR Ball” is the responsibility of the reigning PRs, and they shall submit copies of their proposal and budget for their Ball for approval to the Board of Advisors.
 [Amended on 03/16/2008, 02/10/2013, General Membership Meeting.]
 [See Proclamation by Empress V, Lady Bubbles.]

 C. Winter Cotillion.

-Each year a Winter Cotillion will be held as a function to raise money for the Emperor and Empress’ charity of choice.
+A Winter Cotillion will be held each year to raise money for the reigning monarchs’ charity of choice.
 [Amended 02/28/2010, General Membership Meeting.]
 [See Proclamation by Empress VII, Fran.]

 D. Black and White Ball.